June is Annuity Awareness Month.

 Prepare for What's Next

-While life doesn’t come with guarantees, fixed annuities do
+While life doesn’t come with guarantees, fixed annuities do.

 Fixed annuities are investments backed by an insurance company.
 They provide predictable growth along with the ability to turn your savings into an income stream.

 GBU Life fixed annuities grow tax-deferred until you’re ready to withdraw the funds or turn them into a regular paycheck you can’t outlive.
-And, not only can our annuities be a good fit for securing your retirement, they can also help you reach other long-term financial goals like buying a home or paying for higher education.
+And, not only can our annuities be a good fit for securing your retirement, but they can also help you reach other long-term financial goals like buying a home or paying for higher education.

 Get started with an Agent